pohara60/cross_number/Design.md

 - Clues are variables
 - Expression parsing should add clue variable reference, and clue cross-reference

+## Unspecified Clue Numbers

+The No21 puzzle has these unusual characteristics:
+- The clue numbers are not specified
+- The clues are presented in increasing order of value
+- Some grid cells have two digits, the clue length specifies number of cells (not digits)

+Enhancements:
+- Seperate Grid Entry and Clue, with mapping between them
+- This could support separate clue and entry values
+- Grid Entry has length, digits, values
+- Clue has length, min, max, values

 ## Generic Puzzle (Future)

 A bigger feature is to allow generic specification of a puzzle, with: